-Credits from other colleges that were accepted by Labouré College are counted as attempted and earned.
+Credits from other colleges that were accepted by Labouré College of Healthcare are counted as attempted and earned.

 Students must complete their programs in no more than 150% of the published length of the educational program.
 Students who do not complete a program within this timeframe are no longer eligible to receive financial aid.
 Up to thirty developmental credits are exempt from this requirement.

 The Associate of Science of Nursing program is 71 credits.
 150% of 71 is 106.5.
 ASN students cannot take more than 106 credits while obtaining their degree.

 All transfer credits that have been or could be applied to the student’s current program of study are considered when calculating the maximum timeframe requirements for the program.